Leadership Secrets from the Dog Whisperer

 Cesar explains how to improve your approach: “…our human minds are incredibly powerful tools, and with the power of intention, we can actually change our feelings – not just on the surface, but from the inside out.

 “If you can positively project the intention you desire through real strength and honesty, your dog will instantly react to that calm-assertive energy.”

 My guess is that the people around you will react the same way to your calm-assertive energy.

 Please give it a try, but don’t even think about faking it.
 Your dog is watching.

-Are you sending mixed messages through your body language, tone and attitude?
+Are you sending mixed messages to people through your body language, tone and attitude?

 Is your outside appearance consistent with your interior mental landscape?